seelangs/seelangs.github.io/index.md

 ### Unsubscribing from SEELANGS
- If you should ever decide to leave the list permanently, you can unsubscribe by sending the command SIGNOFF seelangs-l in an e-mail to: list@list.iu.edu
+ If you should ever decide to leave the list permanently, you can unsubscribe by sending the command SIGNOFF seelangs-l in an email to: list@list.iu.edu

 You can also unsubscribe under “Subscriber Options” on the IU List web interface.
 Alternatively, if you receive summaries or digests of list posts, you can unsubscribe from the list by clicking the “Unsubscribe” link that appears at the top of these messages.